 - Build a professional website where potential clients can learn more about you and book services online

-- Set up a Google Business listing
+- Set up your free Google Business Profile

 - Go door-to-door, handing out flyers, door hangers, and postcards